hemio-ev/carnivora/docs/schemas/ssl.rst

     )

     -- add new certs as subsequent certs
-    UPDATE ssl.active AS a SET subsequently = c.id
+    UPDATE ssl.active AS a SET renew = c.id
     FROM new_cert AS c
     WHERE
        a.demand_id = c.demand_id AND